pqhuy98/wow-converter/README.md

 ### 1. Get the tools

-Download the latest release ZIP and extract it.
-You will see two files:
+Download the latest release ZIP here: https://github.com/pqhuy98/wow-converter/releases and extract it.
+You will see the two main files among many other files:

 | File | Purpose |
 |------|---------|